Updated on March 16, 2023

 Using Garlic in the Home

 As mentioned before, garlic can be toxic to most pets.
-As a result, you’ll want to avoid using any garlic sprays where pets have access.
+You’ll want to avoid using any garlic products where pets have access.

 However, you can still take advantage of garlic to some extent.
 Leaving a small bruised clove in your pantry, for example, may produce enough smell to repel many pests.